 NIGERIAN ENGAGEMENT LIST SAMPLES FOR GROOMS

-An Engagement List is a list of customary gift items a groom presents to the bride’s parents during a traditional wedding.
+An Engagement List is the Dowry, or a list of customary gift items a groom presents to the bride’s parents during a traditional wedding.

 - Eru Iyawo for Introduction (Yoruba Engagement List)